parshwa1999/NTP-Microprocessor/README.md

 * ## Overview

-  A real time Microprocessor impemented in verilog and tested on Xilinx Artix FPGA.
+  A real time Microprocessor impemented in verilog and tested on Xilinx Artix-7 FPGA.

   It's a RISC based 8 bit 5 stage pilelined proccessor with 28 bit instruction format and 579.67 Mhz clock frequency.